Oenopides: Revolution of the Great Year

-Oenopides also determined the value of the Great Year, that is, the shortest interval of time that is equal to both an integer number of years and an integer number of months.
+In the same passage Eudemus tells us Oenopides determined the value of the Great Year and was the first to define it.
+For him, the Great Year was the smallest number of years that was equal to an integer number of lunar months.
 As the relative positions of the Sun and Moon repeat themselves after each Great Year, this offers a means to predict solar and lunar eclipses.
-In actual practice this is only approximately true, because the ratio of the length of the year and that of the month does not exactly match any simple mathematical fraction, and because in addition the lunar orbit varies continuously.